A divine appointment

-2 Thessalonians 2:1-5 AKJ
+2 Thessalonians 2:1-5

 So the message is that the false letters were reporting that the Tribulation, the time of Jacob's trouble had started and the Day of the Lord was coming very soon.

-3 One of Apostasia's meanings is apostasy, as in departure from the faith.
-But it also can mean the more literal departure as in departing physically.
 The first seven English translations all rendered the noun apostasia as either departure or departing:

-Unfortunately, most modern translations render it as 'the apostasy' or 'the falling away' but there are only two instances of this noun in the Bible so there is little comparison that can be made.
-However, there is an important clue as to its meaning.
+Unfortunately, most modern translations render it as 'the apostasy' or 'the falling away'.
+I believe this is likely due to the lost teaching of the rapture and it does not make sense otherwise.
+Additionaly, there is an important clue as to its real meaning.
 The definite article 'the' [ἡ or ὁ] is correct indicating it is a specific event.
-The King James used an 'a' which is incorrect.
+The King James used an 'a' which is incorrect!

 1 Timothy 4:1